TJCAJ/tnl/README.md

 - As future enhancements, the Log in/Sign Up form can generate an an immediate and automatic response to the user with a clear message of their status - a.k.a. if the user gets a seat at the upcoming event or not.
 In this way the user can always log in to check their status.
 - The Gallery can certainly be improved with a rolling gallery where images shift frequently or at least having the images enhanced when clicked on, and also allow for users to upload their own pictures related to KPC United poker games.
 - The website can be structured in a more informative and user friendly way with more content/pages that describes the most popular poker games in more details, with tips and tricks to improve your game as a poker player.
+- A blog could be added as it allow people to share their thoughts and experiences about the website, the club and poker in general.
+This would better the way for users to interact with one another and help to improve the website as a whole.
 - More links can also be added to various online poker card rooms with descriptions of what services the provide.

 ## Design